PowerCraft/2.0/README.md

 ### First start:
 - load the game
-- Press P on your keyboard to open the PowerCraft Manager
+- Press P on your keyboard to open the PowerCraft Manager (Only in main menu)
 - install modules
 Core and API will be automatically installed on startup